-Frodo looked at them in wonder, for he had never before seen Elrond, of whom so many tales spoke; and as they sat upon his right hand and his left, Glorfindel, and over Candalf whom he thought he know so well were revealed as lords of and even Gandalf, whom he thought he knew so well, were revealed as lords of dignity and power.
+Frodo looked at them in wonder; for he had never before seen Elrond, of whom so many tales spoke; and as they sat upon his right hand and his left, Glorfindel, and even Gandalf, whom he thought he knew so well, were revealed as lords of dignity and power.

 Gandalf was shorter in stature than the other two; but his long white hair, his sweeping silver beard, and his broad shoulders, made him look like some wise king of ancient legend.
 In his aged face under great snowy brows his dark eyes were set like coals that could leap suddenly into fire.